fedejinich/coblo_poc/proposal.md

 ## Introduction

-Stateful blockchains like RSK and Ethereum face a fundamental limitation in block propagation efficiency: transactions must be executed sequentially because each one modifies the global state.
-This creates bottlenecks, increases block propagation time, and raises the probability of orphaned blocks—negatively impacting network security and fairness.
+Stateful blockchains like Rootstock face a fundamental limitation in block propagation efficiency: transactions must be executed sequentially because each one modifies the global state.
+This creates bottlenecks, increases block propagation time, and raises the probability of orphaned-blocks negatively impacting network security and fairness.

 RSKIP-62 proposes a new compressed block format called **COBLO (Compressed Block using State Trie Update Batch)**.
 It allows nodes to start building and mining the next block before fully executing the previous one.
 This is achieved by including a summary of state changes (`changeBatch`) along with the block header and a compressed list of transaction identifiers.